This pumpkin soup is topped with smoky roasted chickpeas and fresh thyme, making it the ultimate cozy autumn recipe for busy weeknights!

 - 1 ½ cup vegetable stock 350 mL

 - ½ cup plain almond milk 120 mL

-- Chop the tops off the pumpkins, cut them in half lengthwise, and scoop out the seeds/stringy bits with a spoon.
+Chop the tops off the pumpkins, cut them in half lengthwise, and scoop out the seeds and stringy bits with a spoon.

 - Set a whole red bell pepper directly onto a rack above the pumpkin.
-We’ll let this roast until it’s nearly black, turning it every 10 minutes or so.
+Let this roast until it’s nearly black, turning it every 10 minutes or so.

-- When the chickpeas are done, turn off the oven but leave them in there to stay warm.
-The bell pepper should be good enough at this point too, so take it out, set it in a bowl, cover the bowl with plastic wrap, and set aside for a few minutes to let the skin loosen.
+- Place pepper in a bowl, cover the bowl with plastic wrap, and set aside for a few minutes to let the skin loosen.

 - Gently peel off the skin of the pepper, remove the seeds and stem, and chop it into chunks.